 config.toml file is different for each theme.
 Make sure that when you choose a theme, you read its documentation thoroughly to get an understanding of what each of the configuration options does (more on themes in Section 2.4).

 All built-in options that you may set for Hugo are listed at https://gohugo.io/overview/configuration/.
 You can change any of these options except

 content in blogdown.
 Our general recommendation is that you’d better not modify the defaults unless you understand the consequences.
 We list a few options that may be of interest to you:

 baseURL: Normally you have to change the value of this option to the base URL of your website.
-Some Hugo themes may have set it to
+Some Hugo themes may have it set to

-http://www.example.com/in their example sites, but please make sure to replace them with your own URL (see Chapter 3 and Appendix B for more information on publishing websites and obtaining domain names).
-Note this option can be a URL with a subpath, if your website is to be published under a subpath of a domain name, e.g.,
+http://www.example.com/in their example sites, but please make sure to replace them with your own URL (see Chapter 3 and Appendix C for more information on publishing websites and obtaining domain names).
+Note that this option can be a URL with a subpath, if your website is to be published under a subpath of a domain name, e.g.,

 enableEmoji: You may set it to

 trueso that you can use Emoji emoticons like